patrickrbc/patrickrbc.github.io/_drafts/2019-05-07-re-wireless-repeater-2.md

 you still haven't downloaded the firmware of our target device you can get it [here](http://en.intelbras.com.br/sites/default/files/downloads/fw_nplug_1_0_0_14.zip).

 Firstly, make sure you have extracted the zip file.
+Using the **file** command we can verify that the firmware was compiled for Linux MIPS.

 ```
 $ file fw_NPLUG_1_0_0_14.bin